Two-Dimensional DOA Estimation for L-shaped Nested Array via Tensor Modeling: Proposed Higher-Order Tensor Model for L-shaped Nested Array

-Using this result, approximately $1.37S^2+2$ targets can be resolved with only $2N-1$ physical elements based on the above designed tensor model.
-It is superior to the conventional approaches that treat the received signals for different subarrays in co-array domain separately.
-Moreover, the exploitation of the conjugate symmetry property increases the effective array aperture and enables a natural pairing of the azimuth and elevation angles for all targets.
-The factor matrices that contain the target 2-D spatial information can be utilized to conduct 2-D DOA estimation for L-shaped nested array.
+{ whose optimal solution and optimal value are $Q = \sqrt{8S^2+2}-2S$ and ${\sqrt{24S^2-8S\sqrt{8S^2+2}+2}}$, respectively.
+Using this result, approximately $\sqrt{1.38S^2+2}$ (17~\% improvement) sources can be resolved with only $2N$ physical elements based on the above designed tensor model.} It is superior to the conventional approaches that treat the received signals for different subarrays in co-array domain separately.